brianfrankcooper/YCSB/s3/README.md

 the workload A will be executed with 50/50 updates/reads.

 #### S3 Storage Configuration Parameters

+The parameters to configure the S3 client can be set using the file "s3-binding/conf/s3.properties".
+This is highly advisable for the parameters s3.accessKeyId and s3.secretKey.
+All the other parameters can be set also on the command line.
+Here the list of all the parameters that is possible to configure:

 - `table`
   - This should be a S3 Storage bucket name and it replace the standard table name assigned by YCSB.